arror403/rag-knowledge-base/README.md

-# Local RAG Knowledge Base

-Inspired by [Vertex AI RAG Engine](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/rag-engine/rag-overview) from Google Cloud.

-*Vertex AI RAG Engine, a component of the Vertex AI Platform, facilitates Retrieval-Augmented Generation (RAG).
-Vertex AI RAG Engine is also a data framework for developing context-augmented large language model (LLM) applications.
-Context augmentation occurs when you apply an LLM to your data.
-This implements retrieval-augmented generation (RAG).*

-*A common problem with LLMs is that they don't understand private knowledge, that is, your organization's data.
-With Vertex AI RAG Engine, you can enrich the LLM context with additional private information, because the model can reduce hallucination and answer questions more accurately.*

-*By combining additional knowledge sources with the existing knowledge that LLMs have, a better context is provided.
-The improved context along with the query enhances the quality of the LLM's response.*

----
 A fully local, privacy-first Retrieval-Augmented Generation (RAG) system.
 Ask questions about your documents — everything runs on your own machine.
 No data ever leaves your computer.